taobb123/Iknowwhatyoufuture/readme.md

-# Street Racer - Browser Racing Game Portal
+# Iknowwhatyoufuture - Browser Racing Game Portal

 ## 🌟 Introduction

-Street Racer is a modern, responsive web template for creating a gaming portal with iframe game embedding, blog system, and SEO optimization.
+Iknowwhatyoufuture is a modern, responsive web template for creating a gaming portal with iframe game embedding, blog system, and SEO optimization.
 Built with React, TypeScript, and Tailwind CSS.

 ### Online Demo: https://streetracer.online